Peloursin N

 - the shoots with red-striped internodes,

-- the medium size, dark green adult leaves, with five or seven lobes, deep U-shaped lateral sinuses, an open U-shaped petiole sinus, mucronate teeth, medium or long compared to their width at the base with straight sides or with one side concave and one side convex, a weak or moderate anthocyanin coloration, a flat or slightly revolute, sometimes twisted leaf blade, strongly blistered, that can be slightly blistered and folded near the petiole sinus, and on the lower side of the blade, a low density of erect and prostrate hairs,
+- the medium size, dark green adult leaves, with five or seven lobes, deep U-shaped lateral sinuses, an open U-shaped petiole sinus, mucronate teeth, medium or long compared to their width at the base with straight sides or with one side concave and one side convex, a weak or moderate anthocyanin coloration, a flat or slightly revolute, sometimes twisted leaf blade, strongly blistered, that can be slightly goffered and folded near the petiole sinus, and on the lower side of the blade, a low density of erect and prostrate hairs,

 - the round-shaped or ellipsoid berries.